Nonadiabatic contributions to Bragg-regime dynamics in atomic Kapitza-Dirac scattering: The need for many states

-If the non-adiabatic contributions were small, the various methods of approximation which only depend upon the resonant states and one pair of off-resonant states would suffice, but we now demonstrate that unless the field strength is small, these approximations yield imprecise predictions.
-For large enough detuning, the off-resonant populations can be made exponentially small; however, the effects of the higher order momentum states are in fact necessary for correctly predicting the Pendell\"{o}sung frequencies of the resonant states and, therefore, the probabilities of finding atoms which are deflected as a function of field strength.
-The equations of motion are coupled, term by term, to higher off-resonant momentum states whose number are countably infinite.
-We seek the dependence of the number of states with respect to field strength for a given detuning.
+If the nonadiabatic contributions were small enough, the various methods of approximation which only depend upon the resonant states and one pair of off-resonant states would suffice.
+We now demonstrate that such approximations break down drastically as the field strength is increased.
+For large enough detuning, the off-resonant populations can be made exponentially small; however, the effects of the higher-order momentum states are in fact necessary for correctly predicting the Pendell\"{o}sung frequencies of the resonant states and, therefore, the probabilities of finding atoms which are deflected as a function of field strength.
+The equations of motion are coupled, term by term, to higher off-resonant momentum states whose numbers are countably infinite.
+We seek the dependence of the number of states necessary for numerical calculation of outgoing Bragg resonant momentum states as a function of field strength for a fixed detuning.

 As the field strength increases, the frequency of the Pendell\"{o}sung oscillations decreases.
-Although the detuning insures that the final population of off-resonant states is negligible, the effects of high order off-resonant states during the pulse interaction are not.
-Using a hyperbolic secant pulse calculating for the resonant two-state problem, we have the Rosen-Zener solution,
+Although adequate detuning insures that the final population of off-resonant states is negligible, the effects of high-order off-resonant states during the pulse remain important.
+Using a hyperbolic secant pulse to calculate for the resonant two-state problem, we have the analytic Rosen-Zener \cite{rz} solution for the outgoing Bragg deflected beam,

-where $\delta$, the detuning, is usually kept fixed and $\beta$, the field strength or pulse area, indicates the frequency of Rabi oscillations.
+where $\delta$, the detuning, is usually kept fixed and $\beta$, the field amplitude, indicates the frequency of Rabi oscillations.
 When compared with the four-state solution for the Kapitza-Dirac system we are analyzing, this solution is inadequate.
 At low field strengths and large detuning, the frequency is identical; however, as the field strength is increased, the frequency drops precipitously.